Follow us:

 Turning to the high-density category winner, Essence Claremont by Blackburne, the judges were impressed by the seamless integration between the new buildings and its long-established local context.

-Keeping with the community benefit theme that has been witnessed throughout this awards program, Ms Steinbeck said that Essence has delivered fantastic commercial amenities and an attractive exterior design which compliments the heritage of Claremont.
+Keeping with the community benefit theme that has been witnessed throughout this awards program, Ms Steinbeck said Essence has delivered fantastic commercial amenities and an attractive exterior design which complements the heritage of Claremont.

 Essence Claremont by Blackburne, image courtesy of UDIA.